 Is fiscal policy accompanied by sufficiently rigorous incentives that would ensure more robust economic growth?

-– An effective fiscal policy based on the principles of competitiveness provides the basis for continuous economic growth.
-Considering that the Government of Montenegro’s priority is to ensure fiscal stability and increase budget revenues, while reducing current spending and public debt, we consider that the implementation of fiscal policy measures will ultimately have a positive impact on long-term economic growth.
+– An effective fiscal policy based on the principles of competitiveness provides the basis for continued economic growth.
+Considering that the Government of Montenegro’s priority is to ensure fiscal stability and increase budget revenues while reducing current spending and public debt, we consider that the implementation of fiscal policy measures will ultimately have a positive impact on long-term economic growth.

 The Foreign Investors Council particularly welcomes the efforts exerted by the Government aimed at improving the investment climate, with special attention being paid to eliminating obstacles to the strengthening of the business environment via improvements to the efficiency of the state and local administration, through reductions in the costs of administrative procedures and simplifying them, as well as shortening the time required for their completion, but also through the reform of key sectors that have stagnated for a long time.

 Cooperation between the Foreign Investors Council and the Government is productive, and understanding and support exists for reducing and ultimately eliminating barriers to doing business

 What has changed in this domain concerning the recommendations of the last White Book?
 Are the reforms announced and launched in the education, spatial planning and construction sectors, as well as fiscal consolidation and the Labour Law, on the right track?